rstefani87info/space-energy_theory/README.en.md

 **Roberto Stefani – 28/07/2025**

+## Licenza

+This project and contained data are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

 # Space-Energy Theory
 ### A reinterpretation of mass and time as local effects of entropy and condensed energy
 ## Fundamental Postulates